Ziyad Al-Aly: Long COVID research

 Al-Aly led work which provided the first systematic characterization of the post-acute sequelae of SARS-CoV-2 infection.
 He subsequently led work which characterized the increased risks of cardiovascular disease, neurologic disorders, mental health disorders, gastrointestinal disorders, diabetes, dyslipidemia, and kidney disease following SARS-CoV-2 infection.
 His lab also produced evidence characterizing the effects of COVID-19 vaccines on long COVID and the health consequences of repeated infections with SARS-CoV-2.

 In 2024, Al-Aly testified before the U.S. Senate Health, Education, Labor and Pensions Committee as an expert witness on Long Covid.
 He called for the establishment of an NIH institute to address Long Covid and Infection-Associated Chronic Conditions and Illnesses (IACCIs) — also called post-acute infection syndromes — with a funding of at least $1 billion per year.

 Pharmacoepidemiology

-Including work characterizing the adverse health effect of proton pump inhibitors and comparative effectiveness of antihyperglycemic medications.
+Including work mapping the effectiveness and risks of GLP-1 drugs against 175 health outcomes and their potential effectiveness in addiction.
+His work also includes characterizing the adverse health effect of proton pump inhibitors and comparative effectiveness of various antihyperglycemic medications.
 His work also included examining the effectiveness of COVID-19 antivirals including paxlovid (nirmatrelvir/ritonavir) and molnupiravir on acute COVID-19 outcomes and long COVID.